aosm/bind/bind/src/port/winnt/readme1st.txt

-		Window NT/2000 implementation of BIND8.2.3
+		Window NT/2000 implementation of BIND 8.3.x

-Date: 6-Jan-2001.
+Date: 9-Jan-2002.

-  This is a release of BIND 8.2.3 for Windows NT/2000 systems.
-This release has undergone a fair amount of testing, but if you choose to install this kit, you should run it first on a test system, preferably as a slave server.
+  This is a release of BIND 8.3.x for Windows NT/2000 systems.
+This release has undergone a some testing, but if you choose to install this kit, you should run it first on a test system, preferably as a slave server.
 While I have cleaned up all of the NT-specific issues and bugs that I know about, you should report